 Free Space Optical Link Budget Calculator

-- Enter the wavelength and total line-of-sight distance.
+- Enter wavelength and line-of-sight distance.

 - Enter receiver sensitivity and press Compute Link Budget.